DataDog/hiring-engineers/answers.md

 -v [..]/datadog-agent-checks.d:/checks.d:ro
 ```

-The above commands mount YAML configuration files and Python files in the host's local `/conf.d` and `check.d` directories to the agent container, copying them the agent's `/etc/datadog-agent/conf.d/` and `/etc/datadog-agent/check.d/` directories when the container starts.
+The above commands mount YAML configuration files and Python files in the host's local `/conf.d` and `check.d` directories to the agent container, copying them to the agent's `/etc/datadog-agent/conf.d/` and `/etc/datadog-agent/check.d/` directories when the container starts.
 By mounting these two directories, files can be created locally and accessed by the container — which proved helpful when writing the `my_metric` custom Agent check.

 - Tracing-related: the following allowed for the agent to trace data from an application outside it's container: